What is a liver hemangioma?

 How is a liver hemangioma diagnosed?

-- Computed tomography (CT) (X-rays and computers produce images of a cross-section of the body)
+- Computed tomography (CT) scan.
+X-rays and computers produce images of a cross-section of your body.

-- Angiography (X-ray contrast to look at the blood vessels in the body)
+- X-ray contrast to look at the blood vessels in your body.

-- Scintigraphy (a nuclear scan that uses a radioactive trace material called Technetium-99m to form an image of the hemangioma).
+- A nuclear scan that uses a radioactive trace material called Technetium-99m to form an image of the hemangioma.

 Management and Treatment